 Those suffering from panic attack nausea can reduce it.
 Most changes need to be made before the panic attack begins.
 Once it's started, it can be hard to control nausea itself.

 First, make sure you're drinking enough water.
 Panic attacks can exacerbate other problems, and since the majority of the country is dehydrated, drinking too little water can be an issue.
-In addition, while diet doesn't affect anxiety, it can affect digestion, and so it's important that you are also eating easy to digest foods.
+Also, while diet doesn't affect anxiety, it can affect digestion, and so it's important that you are also eating easy to digest foods.
 Staying away from fast food can be a clear change that may improve digestion in general, and thus reduce nausea.

 But of course, the key thing you'll need to do is learn to control your panic attacks.
 If you control your panic attacks, your nausea will be reduced as a result.

 I've helped thousands of people with panic attack nausea start seeing real changes in their mental health.
-Make sure you take my free 7 minute anxiety test now to start reducing your anxiety and panic.
+Make sure you take my free 7-minute anxiety test now to start reducing your anxiety and panic.